 There are 3 main mass-storage types:

-The HDD, the SSD and quiet a new type of SSD the NVME SSD.
+The HDD, the SSD and quite a new type of SSD, the NVME SSD.

 All three do pretty much the same, they store data for you.
 The main difference between the three is the speed.